 The first half hour was a yo-yo affair with rapid pull-ins and slide-outs of the line.
 Tetras don't accelerate upward very well, even with a decent yank on the line!
 It wasn't long before I was towing up on over half the field length of line.
 Long periods of slower air thwarted each attempt to stay up.
 No amount of fancy line-working can compensate for insufficient wind strength.
 On the other hand, gusty periods would have really pushed the roller!

 Finally, with rain approaching in the distance, the breeze became more consistent and stronger.
 Launching right from my hand became effortless.
 It was satisfying to slowly let the line slip, maintaining a 20 or 30-degree climbout.
 With so much cloud about, the kite's position was clear against the detail of low cloud-cover.

 A rainbow parakeet swiftly glided past in a shallow dive, making a subtle hiss, before it settled in a nearby tree.

-Annoyingly, the tetra was spending much time on it's side while up in the fresher air flow.
+Annoyingly, the tetra was spending much time on its side while up in the fresher air flow.
 So I took it down, tightened some panels on one side and tried again.
-Better, but still more correction was required.
-Plus a loose joint needed to be re-tied.
+That was better, but still more correction was required.
+Plus a loose joint needed to be retied.
 This time I pulled some of the main tail off and added it to one corner.
 Mmm.
 A bit more?
-So eventually I added some black plastic loops to the corner as well, and these really did the trick...
+So eventually I added some black plastic loops to the corner as well, and these really did the trick.

-Eventually the bamboo-and-plastic cellular sank to the ground in a lull and I took it back to the car.
-Less than an hour later, the rain had arrived...
+Eventually, the bamboo-and-plastic cellular sank to the ground in a lull and I took it back to the car.
+Less than an hour later, the rain arrived.